 From roofing to road kill removal to cleaning toilets at national banks; Aaron has done what it takes to keep the wolf from the door.
-Someone should probably tell him that weird-Ass books will never be plump rabbits in the philistine eyes of the wolf.
+Someone should probably tell him that proverbial wolves give no quarter to lowly writers.

-Aaron finished rewriting his first two books, both of which involve road trips and dodgy suitcases.
+Aaron finished rewriting his first two books, both of which involve road trips and compromising situations.
 They were published in a single volume entitled Fructus Autumni Auctorum, in the fall of 2019.
-His author’s ‘website’ is here.
+His newest book, Liber Prohibitorum, was just recently published.

 Kari is an Arizona native who has found a home in the pacific northwest among the rhododendron, the rain and the antifa punks.
 When life gives her lemons, she makes bitter words.